Stuck in a job you loathe? Tired of working just to pay the mortgage? Do you wish you could change career but feel that fear is holding you back?

 Hearing Alan Watts’ “If Money Was No Object” lecture shook me to the core.
 It was so simple, yet so profound.
 At some stage, we all inherently know what makes our heart sing, what we were put on earth to do.

 Ask yourself ‘what would you do every day if money was no object?’ and then set about making that your career.
 Take an evening class, work weekends, volunteer.
 When you are doing what you love it doesn’t feel like work.

 I retrained to be a nutritionist whilst I was still in full employment.
 Yes, it was tough but it enabled me create my dream job and life.

 Ask yourself a simple question.
 ‘If you had six months to live, how would you be living your life?’.
 Answering this question can give a telling insight into where you wish you were.
 Note how different your ideals are from your current situation.
 If your dream life involves exploring the world and you are stuck in a desk job, you should start to re-evaluate your life goals.

 Ask yourself honestly, ‘what’s the worst that can happen?’

-We live our life mainly paralyzed by the fear of what might happen.
-Yet our worst fears never actually materialize.
+We live our life mainly paralysed by the fear of what might happen.
+Yet our worst fears never actually materialise.
 Just as you wouldn’t go into a restaurant and order your least favourite dish on the menu, so you should refrain from investing your time and energy in dwelling on the worst-case scenario.
 How about focusing on the best possible outcome?